opensearch-project/project-website/_posts/2022-02-15-a-quick-opensearch-primer.md

 categories:
  - intro

-excerpt: "OpenSearch is an open source project built on top of Apache Lucene, a powerful indexing and search library.
+excerpt: "OpenSearch is an open-source project built on top of Apache Lucene, a powerful indexing and search library.
 Even if you’ve never heard of an indexing library before, you’re still probably more familiar with indexing than you think. "
 ---

 ### First time here?